Lefraudeur/Mujina-Public/README.md

 ## Basic Structure

 ### - Java Cheat :
-The java project is located in `libMujina/InjectableJar/InjectableJar`, the folder has to be oppened with Intellij\
+The java project is located in `libMujina/InjectableJar/InjectableJar`, the folder has to be oppened with Intellij.\
-it contains the cheat's code, most of the time you only have to edit the java code.\
+It contains the cheat's java code, most of the time you only have to edit that.\

-Once you are done editing the code, build the project with Intellij.\
+Once you are done editing the code, use the proper build script for your system.\
-A jar file will be generated in "out/artifacts/InjectableJar_jar/InjectableJar.jar".\
-In the building process, this jar file is first remapped then converted to a C++ array so that it can be compiled into an injectable dll.
+In the building process, the jar file is first remapped and then converted to a C++ array so that it can be compiled into an injectable dll.

 ### - C++ Loader :
-This part of the project takes the bytes of your jar file and embed it into a dll.\
+This part of the project takes the bytes of your jar file and embeds it into a dll.\
-The dll will extract the .class files from your jar file using miniz, each class will then be loaded using jni defineClass.
+The dll will extract the .class files from your jar file using miniz and each class will then be loaded using JNI defineClass method.

 ## Events / Existing Java code modification
 This is the almost interesting part buut I'm too lazy to explain for now.

 ## Build Process :
-figure it out yourself lmao

-Following text is Lagoon expressing its creativity
+Install ant and run the relative build script.

+The result will be saved at `Build/Releases/libMujina.dll` or `Build/liblibMujina.so` if you are using linux.

 ## Mythology
 Mujina takes inspiration from the Japanese Mythology, and incorporates it in to its symbolism.
 Mujina (also known as the Noppera-Bo), are faceless yõkai who seem like normal people from far away, but on closer inspection are faceless beings, who deeply unsettle and scare those who see them.
 Such is the user of the client - blends in and is faceless.